 But when you make them with standard mayonnaise, they’re arguably not as healthy.
 This is because mayonnaise is often made with processed vegetable oils.
 Some consider these oils as unhealthy, especially compared to healthier oils such as olive oil or avocado oil.

 One way around this issue is to use avocado oil mayonnaise.
 Another solution, which I use often, is to use sour cream, as I do in this tasty recipe for spicy deviled eggs.

 Can you use Greek yogurt in deviled eggs?

-You can keep these deviled eggs in the fridge, in an airtight container, for 3-4 days.
+You can keep these healthy deviled eggs in the fridge, in an airtight container, for up to 3 days.
 I do think they taste best when fresh, though.